The Logo Smith is One Person.

 Nothing is forced upon you:

-A really important point I tell new and potential clients is, that: as my client, they are not forced into accepting a logo design idea they simply do not like.
+A really important point I tell new and potential clients is, that: as my client, you are NOT forced into accepting a logo design idea you simply do not like.

 The aim-of-the-game is that I try my very best to interpret the clients' brief to the best of my ability, so that I'm able to craft and create something that is fully appreciated by the client.